 - “I only got lost once,” declared a mentor at Virginia’s Blue Ridge Music Festival, “and had to turn around just past Bethlehem Church Road.
 There was this pig—gigantic–as large as a rhinoceros!”
-One couple was moving into a house when they were met by a welcoming committee.
+In another event, Ralph and Ellie Roe were moving into a house when they were met by a welcoming committee.
 “Two pigs wandered into our yard.
 The mother sow was about 300 pounds and the baby was about 150.
 Chomp-chomp-chomp in the clover.”

 - “My roommate shot a raccoon that would chase the cats.
 We thought he’d missed until a smell came up from under the porch.
 It was This Big—forty pounds!”

 - A closed peanut butter jar, stored in a carport to feed birds, went missing and the plastic spoon was left punctured.

 - Driving or walking down the twisty steepness of Annie Lane, a person might see the hill across Rt.
 221 rise higher and higher, and perhaps glimpse a horse that seemed to float as if in a dreamlike Chagall painting, its tail a black ripple.
 On Alum Ridge Rd., the author approaching Rt.
 221 saw a fence made of cows along the ridge to the right.
 About fifteen silhouettes called to mind the side-view of a train, each cow-car separated from the next.